Skip Navigation

 • • •

 So far, Pennsylvania’s key races have demonstrated the extent to which congressional candidates typically must rely on a national donor class for both campaign fundraising and outside spending support, as well as the advantages candidates enjoy when they can tap into significant personal wealth for their campaigns.
-With control of both the House and Senate hinging on a handful of predictably competitive seats, the nationalization of our campaign finance system and its reliance on massive spending by the very wealthiest Americans is likely to continue — with an ever-greater divide between who funds campaigns and who candidates are running to serve.
+With control of both the House and Senate hinging on a handful of predictably competitive seats, the nationalization of our campaign finance system and its reliance on massive spending by the very wealthiest Americans are likely to continue — with an ever-greater divide between who funds campaigns and who candidates are running to serve.

 This analysis used campaign finance data from the FEC, processed by Eric Manning and Open Secrets.